open-telemetry/oteps/0004-remove-spandata.md

 ## Future Work

-We might want to include `withAttributes()` as a start option to give the underlying sampler more information to sample with.
-We also might want a `withEvents()`, which would be for bulk adding events with explicit timestamps.
+We might want to include attributes as a start option to give the underlying sampler more information to sample with.
+We also might want to include optional events, which would be for bulk adding events with explicit timestamps.

 ## Related Issues